Harald Gruendl

 hg@idrv.org

 Harald Gruendl (Dr. phil. habil) is a designer, design theorist, and curator.
-He is a partner at EOOS Design, co-managing director of EOOS’s social enterprise, and leads the independent Institute of Design Research Vienna (IDRV).
+He is a partner at EOOS Design, co-managing director of EOOS’s social enterprise, and co-leads the independent Institute of Design Research Vienna (IDRV).
 He teaches design theory at the University of Applied Arts Vienna.
 His work in research, teaching, and design practice focuses on social and sustainable design.

 Ronja Grossar